microsoft/vscode-docs/api/references/contribution-points.md

 - `explorer`: Explorer view container in the Activity Bar
 - `scm`: Source Control Management (SCM) view container in the Activity Bar
-- `debug`: Debug view container in the Activity Bar
+- `debug`: Run and Debug view container in the Activity Bar
 - `test`: Test view container in the Activity Bar
 - [Custom view containers](#contributes.viewsContainers) contributed by Extensions.